 Beacon Hospital is home to the most technologically advanced Radiology equipment in Ireland.
-Our comprehensive Radiology department are here to offer an extension range of diagnostic treatments, to combat all ailments.
+Our comprehensive Radiology department is here to offer an extension range of diagnostic treatments including MRI scans and PET scans, to combat all ailments.
 Our diverse specialists are here to listen to all your needs and evaluate your condition from every angle, to give you the greatest piece of mind possible.

 Beacon Hospital is home to Ireland’s most technologically advanced diagnostic radiology equipment.
 Our department is the European show-site for General Electric which manufactures some of the world’s top medical equipment.